LeBron James: Los Angeles Lakers forward fined $15,000 for 'obscene gesture' celebration

-LeBron James' celebration in the recent overtime victory against the Indiana Pacers has landed the Los Angeles Lakers forward a fine from the NBA.
+LeBron James' celebration of Thursday's overtime victory over the Indiana Pacers has landed the Los Angeles Lakers forward with a fine from the NBA.

 The $15,000 punishment was handed to James "for making an obscene gesture on the playing court," said the NBA in a statement on Friday.